unr-lib-digservices/aspace-pui/README.md

 # GW Libraries ArchivesSpace Public User Interface

-The GW Libraries ArchivesSpace PUI customizations are fully documented in this repo.
+The GW Libraries ArchivesSpace PUI customization files and documentation can be found in this repo.

 ## Customizations for this PUI are achieved by two types of edits:
 1. Configurations to the configuration file: config/config.rb.
 These configurations are described below.
-2. Customizations to the built-in "public" plugin-in in plugins/local.
-These customizations are documented in the files in this repo's public/ directory.
+2. Customizations to the built-in "local" plugin located in plugins/local/public.
+These customized files are located in this repo's public/ directory, and described below.

+## 2. Local plugin
+GW uses the built-in "local" plugin to customize the public portal of ArchivesSpace.
+* /assets/fonts/[fontfile.otf] - font file used by GW is excluded from this repo due to copyright, but would be located here
+* /assets/images/gw_iddol_libraries_wht_rev.png - logo image file
+* /locales/en.yml - vocabulary file, where we set the header title, welcome text on home page, and other standard vocabulary terms throughout the site.
+* /views/shared/_footer.html.erb - customized footer, which is based on and overwrites what's in the core code
+* /views/shared/_header.html.erb - customized header, which is based on and overwrites what's in the core code
+* /views/layout_head.html.erb - this file is used to "activate" the header and footer files in views/shared

-## Config.rb
+## 1. Config.rb
 1. Logo: uploaded image file to the "public" plugin (see the file in this repo) and updated the path in config.rb
 ```
 AppConfig[:pui_branding_img] = '/assets/images/gw_iddol_libraries_wht_rev.png'